Rayc940/ece5160-fast-robot/lab3/lab.md

 - Repeatability
 - Ranging Time

-Discussion and pictures of sensor data with chosen mode
+TODO: Discussion and pictures of sensor data with chosen mode

 #### Range Test

 TOF sensor was taped perpendicular to white wall.
 A set of distances: {10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 110, 120, 130, 140, 150} cm are tested.

+TODO

 #### Two TOF Sensors